temporalio/sdk-ruby/README.md

 Note, this is not `compile:dev` because debug-mode in Rust has [an issue](https://github.com/rust-lang/rust/issues/34283) that causes runtime stack size problems.

-To build and test release:
+To lint, build, and test release:

     bundle exec rake